cyberdreadx/rougee-play-beats-docs/NETLIFY_BUILD_FIX.md

 - This allows npm to skip it if it can't be installed (e.g., private package on Netlify)

 ### 4. Updated `vite.config.ts`
-- Added safe import wrapper for `lovable-tagger`
+- Removed `lovable-tagger` completely (not needed for production)
-- Uses try-catch to gracefully handle when the package is missing
+- Simplified config to avoid ES module/CommonJS conflicts
-- Only uses the tagger in development mode anyway
+- The `require()` statement was causing build failures on Netlify
-- Falls back to null if not available (production builds work without it)
+- Now uses clean ES module syntax only

 ### 5. Fixed Service Worker Cache Strategy
 - Changed from "cache first" to "network first" for HTML files